ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/03_non-linear_and_ensemble_models/14_support_vector_machines_theory.md

 ## 3. Key Assumptions

 1. **Linear Separability (initially):** The standard SVM assumes the data can be separated by a linear boundary (though we can fix this with kernels later).
-2. **Feature Scaling is Critical:** Because SVM tries to maximize pyhsical distance (Euclidean distance), features with large scales will dominate the margin.
+2. **Feature Scaling is Critical:** Because SVM tries to maximize physical distance (Euclidean distance), features with large scales will dominate the margin.
 **You must normalize/standardize data** (e.g., `StandardScaler`) before training an SVM.
 3. **ID:** Independent and Identically Distributed data.